- American Physical Society Sites

-Note: How funds are distributed across strands is at the discretion of the GPER Executive Committee; there is no guarantee of a certain amount of funding to each strand.
+Note: Distributing funds across strands is at the discretion of the GPER Executive Committee based on the merits of the proposals.
 If all grants in one strand are found to be stronger than those in another, one strand may be funded ahead of another.

 Travel grants (proposer)

-This strand is intended to support the proposer’s travel to an APS conference to present PER work.
+This strand supports the proposer’s travel to an APS conference to present PER work.
 Partial support is more likely than full support; grants are capped at $500 in this strand.
 Preference is given to junior or isolated members of the community including postdocs, graduate students, and undergraduates, and to APS members presenting a PER talk who have not previously presented in a PER session at an APS meeting.
-If you submit to this strand, you must be the traveler; you may not submit to this strand on behalf of someone else.
-Proposals must state whether the talk/poster/etc. is invited or contributed.
-Note: Proposals in this strand are limited to one page.
+The traveler must write and submit the proposal.
+Proposals in this strand must state whether the presentation is invited or contributed and are limited to one page.

-This strand supports those who wish to use GPER funds to defray the costs for other people to attend APS conferences; grants are capped at $1000 in this strand.
-Funds may be used to provide discount registration to graduate students or registrants of limited means, bring in invited speakers, fund conference activities, or similar; the proposer should not personally financially benefit from these grants.
-Emphasis is placed on supporting travel that benefits GPER/APS in ways such as those listed below.
+This strand supports organizers of APS conference sessions to defray the costs for others to attend; grants are capped at $1000 in this strand.
+Funds may be used to provide discount registration to graduate students or registrants of limited means, bring in invited speakers, fund conference activities, or similar; the proposer should not be directly supported by these grants.
+Emphasis is placed on supporting travel that benefits GPER/APS; see “Review Process” below.

 Infrastructure and growth grants

 This strand supports other activities that will raise the profile of GPER, or PER in APS, or are broadly useful or interesting to the PER community; grants are capped at $1000 in this strand.
 For example, projects might conduct a market study of current members and prospects to develop an outreach campaign, or provide a site visit and consulting to a department considering a first PER hire.
-Proposers are invited to be creative in this strand and should discuss their ideas with a GPER Executive Committee member before submitting a proposal as described above.
+Proposers are invited to be creative in this strand and should discuss their ideas with a GPER Executive Committee member before submitting a proposal.
 Making the case for how the proposed activity will benefit GPER/APS is particularly important for this strand.
-Note: For this strand, a timeline or set of milestones is requested.
+The proposal should include a timeline or set of milestones.

 Awardees are required to submit a one-page activities report on the completion of the funded activities.
 Spending of all funds should normally be completed within one year of after the approval of the proposal; extensions should be requested in writing to email@example.com no less than three months before the normal deadline.